 Before you ever admit or deny anything, you need to speak with an attorney first.
 There are consequences for each and you need the proper advice and representation of an attorney who knows the probation violation laws in Minnesota.
 Only then can you make the right decisions regarding your case.

 Facing a probation violation on your own can be difficult and may lead to dangerous consequences.
-If you or someone you know has been accused of violating probation, it is important to speak with a skilled defense lawyer.
+If you or someone you know has been accused of violating probation, it is important to speak with a skilled criminal defense attorney in Eagan.
 With aggressive representation by your side, you can receive the best possible outcome.
 The attorneys at Sieben Edmunds know the latest Minnesota laws and have the experience that you need to protect your rights and help you move on with your life.